Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Introduction

-To address the issues highlighted in Section \ref{sec_2.1}, we propose in Section~\ref{sec_2.2} a novel partially-factorized variational approximation for Bayesian probit regression which crucially drops the classical mean-field independence assumption between the global variables $\bbeta$ and the augmented data $\bz$.
-Unlike for standard implementations of expectation-propagation \citep{chopin_2017} and Hamiltonian Monte Carlo methods \citep{hoff_2014}, the proposed solution scales easily to $p \gg 1000$ settings, while, differently from the computational strategies proposed in \citet{durante_2019}, it only requires the evaluation of distribution functions of univariate Gaussians.
-Moreover, despite having a computational cost comparable to standard mean-field methods for probit models \citep{consonni_2007}, the proposed solution leads to a substantially improved approximation of the posterior distribution which crucially incorporates skewness, and effectively reduces bias in locations, variances and predictive probabilities, especially in $p>n$ settings.
-In fact, we prove that the error made by the partially-factorized variational solution in approximating the exact posterior density goes to $0$ as $p \rightarrow \infty$.
-Optimization proceeds via a simple and scalable coordinate ascent variational algorithm which provides a tractable \textsc{sun} approximating density and requires a number of iterations to find the optimum that converges to $1$ as $p \rightarrow \infty$.
-The performance of the proposed methods is illustrated in extensive simulation studies in Section \ref{sec_simu}, and in a high-dimensional Alzheimer's application in Section \ref{sec_3}, with $p=9036$, where posterior inference under our proposed solution requires only few seconds.
-These quantitative assessments confirm that the empirical performance of the newly proposed strategy closely matches what expected from theory, even in settings beyond our assumptions.
-In addition, such studies highlight that the proposed solution is orders of magnitude faster than state-of-the-art accurate methods in high-dimensional settings, and, unlike for classical mean-field methods, pays almost no cost in inference accuracy and predictive performance, when $p>n$.
-To our knowledge, available solutions in the literature do not provide such an effective combination of scalability and accuracy in high dimensions.
-Concluding remarks, proofs and additional studies can be found in Section \ref{sec_4} and in the Supplementary Materials where we also discuss the computational complexity of the proposed inference and optimization strategies which can be performed at a $\mathcal{O}(pn \cdot\min\{p,n\})$ overall cost.
-Codes and tutorials to implement the methods and reproduce the analyses are available at \texttt{https://github.com/augustofasano/Probit-PFMVB}.
+To address the above issues, we propose in Section~\ref{sec_2.2} a new partially-factorized variational approximation which crucially drops the mean-field independence assumption between $\bbeta$ and the augmented data $\bz$.
+Unlike for standard implementations of expectation-propagation \citep{chopin_2017} and Hamiltonian Monte Carlo \citep{hoff_2014}, the proposed solution scales easily to $p \gg 1000$, while, differently from the methods in \citet{durante_2019}, it only requires the evaluation of distribution functions of univariate Gaussians.
+Moreover, despite having a computational cost comparable to mean-field strategies \citep{consonni_2007}, the proposed solution yields a substantially improved approximation of the posterior that crucially incorporates skewness, and effectively reduces bias in locations, variances and predictive probabilities, especially when $p>n$.
+In fact, we prove that the error made by the partially-factorized solution in approximating the exact posterior density goes to $0$ as $p \rightarrow \infty$.
+Optimization proceeds via a simple and scalable coordinate ascent variational algorithm.
+This routine has $\mathcal{O}(pn \cdot\min\{p,n\})$ overall cost, requires a number of iterations to find the optimum that converges to $1$ as $p \rightarrow \infty$, and provides a tractable \textsc{sun} approximating density.
+Quantitative assessments in Sections \ref{sec_simu}--\ref{sec_3} confirm that our proposed approximation is orders of magnitude faster than state-of-the-art accurate methods in high-dimensional empirical studies and, unlike for classical mean-field methods, pays almost no cost in inference accuracy and predictive performance, when $p>n$.
+Codes and tutorials are available at \texttt{https://github.com/augustofasano/Probit-PFMVB}.